 The Condominium Property Act gives the condominium board the power to evict a tenant in certain circumstances (e.g., the tenant has caused damage beyond normal wear and tear to the condo corporation’s property or has violated a bylaw).
 Learn more about this eviction process under the “Condominium Board’s Right to Evict” section on the Renting Your Condo page.

-If a unit is being rented out, unit owners are supposed to give the condo corporation notice of the tenant’s name within 20 days of the start of the tenancy.
 It is a good idea for condo corporations to maintain an updated list of units being rented by their owners, as well as contact information for the tenants and the owners.
 That way, the condo board can act promptly regarding any tenant breaches of the condominium’s bylaws and immediately notify the tenant and owner of any problems.

 1) Decide what to do as a board – come together with the board and gather any concerns amongst yourselves and owners.